 The piriformis syndrome causes sciatic pain in the buttock and / or in the upper part of the back of the thigh.

-How to stretch the piriformis muscle video
+How to stretch the piriformis muscle sitting on a chair.

 The video is in french however there are subtitles in English: be sure to enable them in the player if you don’t see them.